eharada/Data_Viz_Redesign_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/31318365-d42c4704-ac05-11e7-8077-cebd042b10a4.png)
 ![image](https://user-images.githubusercontent.com/32119820/31318370-e86b5bf6-ac05-11e7-98e0-5af3e34c2034.png)

 The above graphs depict California as being the top state in which tech employees believe their mental health interferes with their work.
-It is also the top state in which employees aren't sure if their employers offers wellness programs.
+It is also the top state in which employees aren't sure if their employers offer wellness programs.

 <b> 2nd Step: Data Wrangling </b>
 My next step was data wrangling.
-I had to clean up the spreadsheet as there were a lot of fields that were free text rather than a drop-down.
-For example, the gender column allowed free-form text which caused many variations of Female (i.e. Female, Woman, Female CIS).
+I had to clean up the spreadsheet, as there were a lot of fields that were free text rather than a drop-down.
+For example, the gender column allowed free-form text, which caused many variations of Female (i.e. Female, Woman, Female CIS).
 I was able to convert the gender column to Female and Male.
-I also wanted to exclude any rows that had blank answers for work interference since we are trying to see if there is a correlation between work intereference and wellness programs.
-If we had left in the blank responses, then that would skew our data because we would have more responded for wellness programs than work intereference.
+I also wanted to exclude any rows that had blank answers for work interference since we are trying to see if there is a correlation between work interference and wellness programs.
+If we had left in the blank responses, then that would skew our data because we would have more responded for wellness programs than work interference.
 I was able to use the following website to get help on using the re library and regular expressions.

 https://docs.python.org/2/library/re.html